 1 Thessalonians 5:17 tells us to “Pray continually.”
 Faith is at the heart of Christian lives, and that places it at the heart of Christian marriages too.
 Prayer aligns us with God and reminds of His love, care, compassion and faithfulness to us, and ours to Him.

-Prayer means taking problems before God too, and letting Him know what is truly in our hearts.
-If you have concerns about communication in your marriage, give them to God in prayer and let him know your worries.
+Prayer means taking problems before God too and letting Him know what is truly in our hearts.
+If you have concerns about communication in a Christian marriage, give them to God in prayer and let him know your worries.
 After all, he already knows your heart.
 The still, small voice inside will prompt you in how to communicate with your partner in a healthier way.

 Praying together is a beautiful way to strengthen your marriage.
-Sit together in prayer and ask for the strength and insight to communicate well with one another.
+Sit together in prayer and ask for the strength and insight to good communication in a Christian marriage.

 Ephesians 4:32 tells us to “Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”